edigiacomo/django-statusboard-notify/README.md

 1. Create a bot with [BotFather](https://telegram.me/botfather).
 2. Create a channel.
-3. Make you bot an admin of your channel.
+3. Make your bot an admin of your channel.
 4. Go to https://web.telegram.org and open the channel: the URL is something like `https://web.telegram.org/#/im?p=c1234567890_1231231231231231231`.
    The channel id is the concatenation of `-100` and the numbers between `c`